BryanEgbert/discord_musicbot_auto_typer/README.md

 # discord_musicbot_auto_typer
-This is a personal project that automatically write play[url] command for Groovy music bot in discord server.
+This is a personal project that automatically write play[url] command for music bots in discord server for those who ususally listen to music in Discord .

 ## Commands
 - `main`\